MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

     - Microsoft 365 A3 or A5

-## Ready to go?
+### Ready to go?

-Fill out the [Place Preview Additional Features Opt-in Form](https://forms.office.com/r/XJFTwNQep6) to opt-into additional preview features.
+Fill out the [Places Preview Additional Features Opt-in Form](https://forms.office.com/r/XJFTwNQep6) to opt in to additional preview features.

-## FAQ
+### FAQ

 **Preview includes early access features**